Technical

 2. Prepare mount and optic

-Grab your mount and loosen the bolts that allow the base to clamp to the rifle’s receiver.
-You don’t need to remove the bolts entirely from the mount.
+Grab your mount and loosen the screws that allow the base to clamp to the rifle’s receiver.
+You don’t need to remove the screws entirely from the mount.
 Then, loosen the screws that attach the top ring caps to the rest of the mount and remove the top caps, setting them aside.
 Again, the screws don’t need to be completely removed from the rings.

-Next, remove any accessories from your LPVO, including lens caps, sunshades, and magnification rings, which may alter the optic’s balance or get in your way when mounting.
-These can be reattached after mounting the scope.
-Finally, check your rifle, mount, and optic for any dirt, dust, metal burrs, or abnormalities that may affect mounting.
+Next, remove any accessories from your LPVO, including lens caps, sunshades, and magnification rings, that may alter the optic’s balance or get in your way when mounting.
+These can be added back after mounting the scope.
+Finally, check your rifle, mount, and optic for any dirt, dust, metal burrs, or abnormalities that may affect mounting

 3. Establish eye relief